Storware/vprotect-manual/deployment/common-tasks/staging-space-configuration.md

 # Staging space configuration

+## General

 vProtect node needs staging space available in `/vprotect_data` by default.
+It is common to use a backup destination storage for both staging and backup destination.
+This will result in instant "store" processing, without the need to copy data from staging space to backup destinations.
-It is common to just attach empty drive and mount it.
+It is common to just attach an empty drive and mount it.

-Staging space size depends on the number and size of simultaneous backups - as a rule of a thumb make it approximately equal to the number of expected simultaneous backup threads multiplied by the size of your biggest VM
+When using separate storage \(usually local disks\) for staging space, please consider its requirements.
+Staging space size depends on the number and size of simultaneous backups - as a rule of thumb make it approximately equal to the number of expected simultaneous backup threads multiplied by the size of your biggest VM.

+In any case - make sure staging space always is mounted in `/vprotect_data` folder and that vprotect user is able to have full permissions to this file system.

-## Local filesystem
+### Example - Local filesystem

 You also can use a plain file system for staging space \(and optionally for backup destination\).
 Here are steps assuming you have a local \(physical or virtual\) disk.